tthorntone/AdNauseam-Wiki/FAQ.md

 When you visit a webpage, parts of the page may come from domains and servers other than the one you asked to visit.
 This is an essential feature of the web, but it has also come to be a _serious_ privacy problem.
 Nowadays embedded images and code often use cookies, fingerprinting, and other methods to track your browsing habits — often in order to display targeted advertisements.
 The domains that do this are called "third party trackers".You can read more about how they work on the excellent [EFF page](https://www.eff.org/deeplinks/2009/09/online-trackers-and-social-networks).

+#### What is the EasyList filter and why do I get a warning when it is disabled?

+The EasyList filter list, shown on the 3RD-PARTY-FILTERS page in SETTINGS, is a set of publicly-available, crowd-sourced rules that come included with the extension.
+These rules include cosmetic filters that allow us to collect a high percentage of common Ads you are likely to encounter.
+You can read more about the EasyList project [here](https://easylist.to/pages/about.html).
+AdNauseam will still function without this filter, but _far_ fewer Ads will be collected.
+Thus we recommend keeping this filter enabled at all times (and notify you with a warning when it is not).

 #### What is the AdNauseam filter list?

 The AdNauseam filter list, shown at the top of the 3RD-PARTY-FILTERS page in SETTINGS, is a set of hand-crafted rules that come included with the extension.
-Most are cosmetic rules that allow us to collect (rather than block) specific types of Ads you are likely to encounter.
-AdNauseam will still function with this filter disabled, but far fewer Ads will be collected.
+These include cosmetic rules that allow us to collect specific types of Ads, as well as blocking and exception rules to make sure that pages render correctly after Ads are removed.
+AdNauseam will still function without this filter, but far fewer Ads will be collected and some content may render incorrectly.
 Thus we recommend keeping this filter enabled at all times (and notify you with a warning when it is not).

 #### Sometimes it appears that there are multiples of the same Ad in the AdVault?